Why I Quit Being a Baha’i

 Background and Overview

-As quick background, in case you’re a non-religious friend reading this, the Baha’i faith is a small religion that originated in Iran (then “Persia”) in the mid 19th century.
+As a quick background, in case you’re a non-religious friend reading this, the Baha’i faith is a small religion that originated in Iran (then “Persia”) in the mid-19th century.

 The person who founded the Baha’i faith claimed to be the latest in the Central Middle Eastern series of prophets, and generally said (paraphrasing): “All religions are of the same source, but ours is the latest version.
 Everyone is equal, though.
 Now, go follow these laws, this administration, and these guidelines.
 If you’re serious, take part in community development, much of which is sometimes subtly, and sometimes explicitly about getting more followers.”
 (See more here at their official website.)